imacaulay5/CS2-Projects/README.md

 # Knight Tour Project
-Projects that I have worked on in my CS2 Class
-This is my basic application of the Knight Tour problem
+This is my basic application of the Knight Tour problem using OOP
 - selects the first valid move for the knight
 - rarely makes full tours